aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 ```

-Gets and sets the theme color.
+the theme color.
 If the font color is not a theme color, NULL will be returned.

 **Returns:**
 [ThemeColor](../../com.aspose.cells/themecolor)